 - A condition treated with diuretics or heart medications

-- Has high blood pressure (hypertension) or is being treated for high blood pressure
+- Has high blood pressure (hypertension) or are being treated for high blood pressure

-Potassium testing may be ordered at regular intervals when a healthcare practitioner is diagnosing and evaluating hypertension, diabetic ketoacidosis, and kidney disease and when monitoring a patient receiving dialysis, diuretic therapy, or intravenous fluids.
+Electrolyte panels and basic metabolic panels are commonly ordered at regular intervals when a healthcare practitioner is diagnosing diabetic ketoacidosis and kidney disease or when monitoring a patient receiving dialysis, diuretic therapy, or intravenous fluids.

 Urine potassium testing may be done when blood potassium levels are abnormal.